sinsasanderink/DeepLearning_HousePricePrediction/README.md

-# Neural Network Implementation in TensorFlow
+# Neural Network Implementation in TensorFlow with Keras

-This project is a comprehensive guide to implementing a neural network using TensorFlow, including forward propagation, backpropagation, and gradient descent.
-The project is designed to provide a deeper understanding of the foundational concepts of neural networks and their implementation.
+This project is a comprehensive guide to implementing a neural network using TensorFlow and demonstrates the flexibility of Keras for building and training deep learning models.
+It includes forward propagation, backpropagation, and gradient descent to showcase the foundational concepts of neural networks.

 ---